keystonejs/keystone/.changeset/funny-dolls-run.md

 '@keystone-next/example-blog': major
 ---

-Initial version of the blog example
+Initial version of the blog example.